 Appropriate planning reduces the risks associated with travel, including foreign travel.
-Prior to travel, patients and their medical providers should review planned itineraries and relevant medical histories, required vaccinations Vaccinations Appropriate planning reduces the risks associated with travel, including foreign travel.
-Prior to travel, patients and their medical providers should review planned itineraries and relevant... read more , prophylactic measures against infections such as malaria Malaria Appropriate planning reduces the risks associated with travel, including foreign travel.
-Prior to travel, patients and their medical providers should review planned itineraries and relevant... read more and traveler's diarrhea Traveler’s diarrhea Appropriate planning reduces the risks associated with travel, including foreign travel.
+Prior to travel, patients and their medical providers should review planned itineraries and relevant medical histories, recommended vaccinations Vaccinations Appropriate planning reduces the risks associated with travel, including foreign travel.
+Prior to travel, patients and their medical providers should review planned itineraries and relevant... read more , prophylactic measures against infections such as COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more , malaria Prevention Malaria is infection with Plasmodium species.
+Symptoms and signs include fever (which may be periodic), chills, rigors, sweating, diarrhea, abdominal pain, respiratory distress, confusion... read more , and traveler's diarrhea Traveler’s diarrhea Appropriate planning reduces the risks associated with travel, including foreign travel.
 Prior to travel, patients and their medical providers should review planned itineraries and relevant... read more , and advice about personal protection measures, including those related to noninfectious threats such as road traffic crashes.
 For older travelers, the most common causes of death are heart attack and stroke; for other travelers, the most common cause of death is road traffic accidents.

 About 1 in 30 people traveling abroad requires emergency care.
 Illness in a foreign country may involve significant difficulties.
 Many US insurance plans, including Medicare, are not valid in foreign countries; overseas hospitals often require a substantial cash deposit for nonresidents, regardless of insurance.
 Travel insurance plans, including some that arrange for emergency evacuation, are available through commercial agents, travel agencies, and some major credit card companies.

-Directories listing English-speaking physicians in foreign countries, US consulates who may assist in obtaining emergency medical services, and information about foreign travel risks are available (see table Useful Contact for People Traveling Abroad Useful Contacts for People Traveling Abroad Appropriate planning reduces the risks associated with travel, including foreign travel.
-Prior to travel, patients and their medical providers should review planned itineraries and relevant... read more ).
+Directories listing English-speaking physicians in foreign countries, US consulates who may assist in obtaining emergency medical services, and information about foreign travel risks are available (see table ).
 Patients with serious disorders should consider pretravel contact or arrangements with an organization that offers medically supervised evacuation from foreign countries.

 Certain infections are common when traveling to certain areas.
 Immunizations should be tailored to planned destinations, and advice regarding specific measures for preventing endemic and episodic infections should be given.
 Carrying medications to treat common infections (eg, upper respiratory infection, traveler's diarrhea) may be helpful.

-Travelers should be current on all routine immunizations.
-Overview of Immunization Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more Some countries require specific vaccinations (see table Vaccines for International Travel Vaccines for International Travel*, † Appropriate planning reduces the risks associated with travel, including foreign travel.
-Prior to travel, patients and their medical providers should review planned itineraries and relevant... read more ).
-General travel and up-to-date immunization information is available from the Centers for Disease Control and Prevention (CDC) (Travelers’ Health: Vaccinations), and malaria chemoprophylaxis requirements are available from the CDC's malaria hotline (855-856-4713) and web site (Malaria and Travelers).
+Travelers should be current on all routine immunizations Overview of Immunization Immunity can be achieved Actively by using antigens (eg, vaccines, toxoids) Passively by using antibodies (eg, immune globulins, antitoxins) A toxoid is a bacterial toxin that has been modified... read more , including COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more .
+Some countries require specific vaccinations (see table Vaccines for International Travel Vaccines for International Travel*, † ).
+The Centers for Disease Control and Prevention (CDC) website provides general travel and up-to-date immunization information, travel information related to COVID-19, and malaria chemoprophylaxis requirements (also available from the CDC's malaria hotline: 855-856-4713).

-The COVID-19 pandemic currently active in mid-2020 has necessitated limitation of travel to and from various countries.
-Patients should be advised to check the website of their nation's health agency (eg, CDC in the US) for current recommendations.
+The COVID-19 COVID-19 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing... read more pandemic has necessitated limitation of travel to and from various countries.
+Entry requirements (eg, testing, vaccination, quarantine) change frequently, and patients should be advised to check the website of their nation's health agency (eg, CDC in the US) as well as the destination countries for current recommendations.

 Dengue fever Dengue Dengue is a mosquito-borne disease caused by a flavivirus.
 Dengue fever usually results in abrupt onset of high fever, headache, myalgias, arthralgias, and generalized lymphadenopathy, followed... read more is a mosquito-borne viral infection endemic to the tropical regions of the world in latitudes from about 35° north to 35° south.
 Outbreaks are most prevalent in Southeast Asia but also occur in the Caribbean, including Puerto Rico and the US Virgin Islands, Oceania, and the Indian subcontinent; more recently, dengue incidence has increased in Central and South America.